 SPEC 6020.
-Integrated Instruction: Assessment and Learning.
+Assessment and Learning.
 3 Hours.

 Formal assessment, processes and classroom assessments unique to evaluating the developmental level and potential achievement of children with exceptionalities.
-Emphasis is on the use of these tools in planning and selecting curricular programs and activities.
+Emphasis is on the use of evidence-based practices, assessment strategies and data needed for effective teaching and learning in the special education classroom.